-A Pig in Provence: Good Food and Simple Pleasures in the South of FranceChronicle Books LLC #ad - A Pig in Provence: Good Food and Simple Pleasures in the South of France #ad - Filled with delicious recipes and local color, this evocative and passionate memoir describes her life cooking and living in the Provenal tradition.
+A Pig in Provence: Good Food and Simple Pleasures in the South of FranceChronicle Books LLC #ad - Filled with delicious recipes and local color, this evocative and passionate memoir describes her life cooking and living in the Provenal tradition.
 Thirty years ago, james beard award-winning author Georgeanne Brennan set out to realize the dream of a peaceful, rural existence en Provence.
 She and her husband, with their young daughter in tow, bought a small farmhouse with a little land, and a few goats and pigs and so began a life-affirming journey.

 From the publisher of under the tuscan Sun comes another extraordinary memoir of a woman embarking on a new life—this time in the South of France.

 Starting Over: A Country Year and A Book of BeesOpen Road Media #ad - As the new york times wrote: “The real masterwork that Sue Hubbell has created is her life. ”.
 Taken together, a country year, the “steadily eloquent” national bestseller, a New York Times Notable Book, A Book of Bees, and its follow-up, offer a moving and fascinating chronicle of Sue Hubbell’s seasonal second life as a commercial beekeeper The Washington Post.